Tips for Hiking Responsibly During Covid-19

 How to enjoy the outdoors while staying safe and protecting others

-Update: On May 19, Montana Gov. Steve Bullock announced the state will move to Phase Two of the Reopening the Big Sky plan and will lift the 14-day out-of-state travel quarantine beginning June 1.
+Update: On July 15, Montana Gov. Steve Bullock announced a mandatory mask directive for counties with more than four active Covid-19 cases.
+Read more about that directive here.
+On May 19, Gov. Bullock announced the state will move to Phase Two of the Reopening the Big Sky plan and will lift the 14-day out-of-state travel quarantine beginning June 1.
 For the latest updates from the Governor's Coronavirus Task Fork, visit covid19.mt.gov.

 On March 26, Gov. Steve Bullock issued a stay-at-home order that made exemptions for essential services and outdoor recreation — as long as physical distancing is practiced.

 Public lands are extremely important for our physical and mental well-being, especially now.
 But if we don’t enjoy them responsibly during this health crisis, we will be putting our own health, and our neighbors’ health, at risk.

 If you choose to head onto public lands in search of fresh air, exercise, and solitude, please do so safely and respectfully.
 Here are a few tips to help you get the outdoor time you need while keeping you and your fellow Montanans healthy and safe.